n26/psd2-tpp-docs/doc/dedicated-pisp.md

 Location: https://n26.com
 ```

+> :info: The temporary redirect is the end of the payment initiation.
+After the customer has accepted the Terms and Conditions, you are required to make a new POST request to initiate the payment again in order for it to be executed.

 ### Get payment status

 This endpoint is intended to be polled by the TPP to determine whether the users have confirmed the payment (as we are using the decoupled SCA approach).